polterguy/phosphorusfive/README.md

 have to change your browser settings for popups being allowed on localhost.
 If you do not have Visual Studio, P5 works just as well on both Xamarin (Mac OS X) and MonoDevelop (Linux).

+Tip!
+A nice place to test out constructs shown in the documentation files for P5, is the menu item "apps/executor", which allows you to execute Hyperlisp and p5.lambda directly from within your browser.
+Most examples here assumes you're using the "executor" application to evaluate your code.

 The above code, is called "Hyperlisp", and is simply a key/value/children tree-structure, allowing for you to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportinuty to "declare your apps", through a (very) rich "non-programming model".

-We say "non-programming", because really, there is no "programming language" in P5, only a bunch of loosely coupled Active Events, that happens to, in their combined version, create a Turing complete execution environment.
+We say "non-programming", because really, there is no "programming language" in P5.
+Only a bunch of loosely coupled Active Events, that happens to, in their combined version, create a Turing complete execution environment.